elenamorton/database_server/README.md

 ```
 As a Employer
-So as I can
+So as I can keep the information
 I would like to save the data.
 ```

 ```
 As a Employer
-So as I can
+So as I can retrieve the information
 I would like to read the data.
 ```